How to crochet in the round

 How to crochet in the round – spiral method.

-Work 6dc into that first ch, working all of the stitches in exactly the same place.
+Work 6 double crochet stitches into that first chain, working all of the stitches in exactly the same place.

-Now rather than joining your first round with a slip stitch, you’re going to go straight onto the second round by making a dc into the very first dc that you made.
+Now rather than joining your first round with a slip stitch, you’re going to go straight onto the second round by making your next double crochet stitch into the very first dc that you made on the first round.
 If you’ve lost track or are struggling to identify your first dc stitch, simply count back 6 stitches from the last stitch you made.

 Once you’ve done your first stitch of the second round, it will look like this.

-Now mark that first stitch of the second round with a stitch marker – this will help you to keep track of your stitches and the start of each round.
+Now mark that first stitch of the second round with a stitch marker – this will help you to keep track of your stitches as well as marking the start of each round.

 For your second round, you’re going to work 2dc into every stitch (remember that we’ve just made our first stitch which is marked, so we’ll need to do another dc stitch in the same place).
 This will give you a total of 12dc stitches.
 As you can see in the picture below, after completing all 12dc we’ll be back around to our marked first stitch.

-If you’re following a pattern, you’ll be given instructions on how many stitches and increases (2dc) you need to work in each round, but as a rule of thumb, simple amigurumi patterns tend to follow the same basic mathematics.
+If you’re following a pattern, you’ll be given instructions on how many stitches and increases (2dc) you need to work in each round, and the amount of rounds you do determines the size of your crochet circle.
+As a rule of thumb, simple amigurumi patterns tend to follow the same basic mathematics.

 - Round 1 – 6dc into ring/loop